Witwer93/Kickstart-My-Chart---Excel-Project/README.md

   4. A pivot table that examines success rate, goal size for each category
   5. A line graph that tracks success rates for categories/sub-categories over months/years
   6. A bar graph comparing success rate to Spotlight/Staff’s Choice.

+There were 2 Bonus challenges that I completed as well:

+**---Bonus Challenge 1---*

+1. Create a new sheet with 8 columns:
+-Goal
+-Number Successful
+-Number Failed
+-Number Canceled
+-Total Projects
+-Percentage Successful
+-Percentage Failed
+-Percentage Canceled

+2.In the Goal column, create 12 rows with the following headers:
+-Less than 1000
+-1000 to 4999
+-5000 to 9999
+-10000 to 14999
+-15000 to 19999
+-20000 to 24999
+-25000 to 29999
+-30000 to 34999
+-35000 to 39999
+-40000 to 44999
+-45000 to 49999
+-Greater than or equal to 50000

+3.Using the COUNTIFS() formula, count how many successful, failed, and canceled projects were created with goals within the ranges listed above.
+Populate the Number Successful, Number Failed, and Number Canceled columns with this data.

+4. Add up each of the values in the Number Successful, Number Failed, and Number Canceled columns to populate the Total Projects column.
+Then, using a mathematical formula, find the percentage of projects that were successful, failed, or canceled per goal range.

+5. Create a line chart that graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

+**---Bonus Challenge 2---**

+If one were to describe a successful crowdfunding campaign, most people would use the number of campaign backers as a metric of success.
+One of the most efficient ways that data scientists characterize a quantitative metric, such as the number of campaign backers, is by creating a summary statistics table.
+For those looking for an additional challenge, you will evaluate the number of backers of successful and unsuccessful campaigns by creating your own summary statistics table.

+1. Create a new worksheet in your workbook, and create a column each for the number of backers of successful campaigns and unsuccessful campaigns.

+2. Use Excel to evaluate the following for successful campaigns, and then for unsuccessful campaigns:
+ -The mean number of backers.
+ -The median number of backers.
+ -The minimum number of backers.
+ -The maximum number of backers.
+ -The variance of the number of backers.
+ -The standard deviation of the number of backers.

+3.Use your data to determine whether the mean or the median summarizes the data more meaningfully.

+4. Use your data to determine if there is more variability with successful or unsuccessful campaigns.
+Does this make sense?
+Why or why not?